UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 Or clean up messy data, calculate summary statistics, create a new variable, or join two datasets together?
 There are several different methods for doing this in Python, and we will touch on a few today using the fast and powerful pandas library.

-- First, navigate to the `un-reports` directory in your Command Line Interface (i.e., Anaconda Prompt for Windows and Terminal for MacOS and Linux) and launch JupyterLab.
+- First, navigate to the `un-reports` directory in your Command Line Interface (i.e., Anaconda Prompt for Windows and Terminal for MacOS and Linux)
+- Launch JupyterLab.

+    ```
+jupyter lab
+    ```
+    {: .language-bash}

 - Once JupyterLab is opened in your web browser, you can check you are at the correct directory by seeing if the JupyterLab File Browser (located on the left side panel) shows the folders and files inside the `un-reports` directory.
 - Create a new Jupyter notebook file for our work.
     - Make sure you are at the `un-reports` home directory.